SpectrixDev/discord-phone-call-bot-IFTTT/README.md

 ⭐Please star the repo, or even join my [Discord server](https://discord.gg/Fb8wZsn)

-If you have any problems open an issue or join the server and I'll gladly help!
+If you have any problems open an issue, I'll gladly help.

 If you'd like to contribute, go ahead!